 But, had I been using a different backpack, I would have spent my travels in paranoia: repeatedly glancing behind me, worrying about who’s standing too close and checking if the zipper has been opened.
 Even if thieves don’t try to pickpocket me, the backpack replaces my worries with peace of mind when I’m on the road.
 And that’s kind of freeing.

 How else can you keep your valuables safe?
-Read my travel safety essentials post.
+Read my post on travel safety essentials.

 (Thanks to James Schipper of Live Collar Free for the featured photo.)